kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    If *line_buffering* is ``True``, :meth:`flush` is implied when a call to write contains a newline character.

+   If *write_through* is ``True``, calls to :meth:`write` are guaranteed not to be buffered: any data written on the :class:`TextIOWrapper` object is immediately handled to its underlying binary *buffer*.

+   .. versionchanged:: 3.3
+      The *write_through* argument has been added.

+   .. versionchanged:: 3.3
+      The default *encoding* is now ``locale.getpreferredencoding(False)``
+      instead of ``locale.getpreferredencoding()``.
+Don't change temporary the locale encoding using :func:`locale.setlocale`, use the current locale encoding instead of the user preferred encoding.

    :class:`TextIOWrapper` provides one attribute in addition to those of :class:`TextIOBase` and its parents: